cAttte/ruxp/readme.md

 ### Plugin

-This is the root component that defines your plug-in and should only contain entry point components ([Panel](#Panel) / [Command](#Command)) and root-level mark-up.
+This is the root component that defines your plug-in and should only contain entry point components ([Panel](#Panel) or [Command](#Command)) and root-level mark-up.
 It should generally be at the top of your component tree.

 ```tsx
 const MyPlugin = () => (